 Icons 1 min

-In 1930, Ericsson, the Swedish company, commissioned Norwegian artist Jean Heiberg to design the shape of the first Bakelite telephone, with the aim of mass-producing a communication tool that had until then been the preserve of a wealthy clientele.
-It was made to last: unbreakable, indefatigable, without a battery or other accessories, it would never break down.
-In order to better meet households' needs and appeal to the greatest number, the last telephone made from Bakelite were available in black, the most common colour followed by ivory, the luxuary model.
+In 1930, the Swedish company Ericsson commissioned the Norwegian artist Jean Heiberg to design the shape of the first telephone in "Bakelite®", in order to mass-produce a communications tool that until then had been reserved for a wealthy clientele.
+It was made to last: unbreakable, indefatigable, with no batteries or other accessories, it would never break down.

 If you enjoyed this article, you'll love the next!